 - The name, address, and phone number of the facility receiving the waste.

-CG understands how overwhelming this may be, for that reason our staff is filled with professionals who can take care of the paperwork on behalf of our customers in San Antonio, Dallas, Fort Worth, Houston, Austin, and surrounding communities in Texas, as well as Colorado, Missouri, Oklahoma, and Northern California.
+CG understands how overwhelming this may be, for that reason our staff is filled with professionals who can take care of the paperwork on behalf of our customers in San Antonio, Dallas, Fort Worth, Houston, Austin, and surrounding communities in Texas, as well as Colorado, Missouri, and Oklahoma.